 - Work on creating a newsletter I’m working on this, but still fine tuning the details.

 - Have a guest blogger on once a month.
 Fail.
 I’m a bit shy and don’t have the nerve to ask anyone directly.
 I need to come up with a strategy for this.
 If you are interested in writing about personal finance, send me an email!

 Create at least 2 photos for each blog post that can be shared on Pinterest.
-Thanks to Elite Blog Academy, I’ve worked on creating higher quality photos.
+I’ve worked on creating higher quality photos.
 I’m happy with where I’m at, but there’s always room for improvement.
 I also need to finish updating old photos.
 Speaking of Pinterest, I want to join more group boards and gain more followers.
 I currently have a new strategy in place when it comes to pinning and the results are already paying off!I’ve joined 8 group boards and plan to slowly join more!
 This has really helped grow my audience.